googleapis/nodejs-firestore/api-report/firestore.api.md

     get nanoseconds(): number;
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" static now(): Timestamp;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration static now(): Timestamp;
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"